rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<Enabled value="1"/>

 ### Port
-By default should be left at 8080, This specifies the IP port the Web Server is running on.
+Specifies the port number of the web server running locally on the device (default= 8080). **Port 80 is NOT suported on Android**.

 **Possible Values**

-* Port of the web server.
+* Port of the web server

 #### Example
 	:::xml
 	<Port value="8080"/>

 ### WebFolder
-Specifies a folder on the device where the web application is stored, Index.html is the default page if no other page is requested.
+Specifies the folder on the device in which the web application and its initial page are stored.
+By default, the initial page is ‘index.html’ unless another page is requested.
+Note: this parameter is case sensitive.

-> Note: The operating systems of some devices have case sensitive file systems.
-Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.

 **Possible Values**

-* Fully qualified path to folder containing web application.
+* Fully qualified path to folder containing web application

 #### Example
 	:::xml
 	<WebFolder value="file:///path/to/WebFolder/"/>

 ### Public
-Enables or Disables access to the local WebServer from an external device, it is recommended that the setting is only used for debugging purposes. ***Enabling this feature in a production deployment is a potential security risk.
-Make sure to check this value before deployment.***
+Controls access to the local web server from an external device.
+Generally used only for debugging; could case serious security risks if enabled in production. **It is highly recommended that this feature be disabled before deployment**.

 **Possible Values**